 In this section "we," "us" and "our" refer to Genius Group Limited.
 You should read the following discussion and analysis of our financial condition and results of operations together with our consolidated financial statements and related notes included elsewhere in this Annual Report.
 The following discussion is based on our financial information prepared in accordance with the IFRS, as issued by the International Accounting Standards Board, or IASB, which may differ in material respects from generally accepted accounting principles in other jurisdictions, including U.S. generally accepted accounting principles, or GAAP.
 This discussion and other parts of this Annual Report contain forward-looking statements that involve risk and uncertainties, such as statements of our plans, objectives, expectations and intentions.
 Our actual results could differ materially from those discussed in these forward-looking statements.
 Factors that could cause or contribute to such differences include, but are not limited to, those discussed in the section of this Annual Report titled "Item 3.D.
 Risk Factors."
-References to the number of shares or options issued by Genius Group Limited in this section shall be to the number of shares or options issued at December 31, 2022.
+References to the number of shares or options issued at December 31, 2022.